devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

    git commit -m "deploy(v1)"
    git push
    ```
    That should do it.
-You can verify that it all worked by opening your browser to your pizza domain and start ordering pizzas.
+You can verify that it all worked by opening your browser and start ordering pizzas.

 ![JWT Pizza](../jwtPizzaClient/jwtPizzaPhone.png)